• Skip to main content

 What do you do in St. Maarten/St. Martin when the beach is calling but you don’t want to answer?
 As alluring as the beach can be, sometimes you want to do something different after three days in a row of saltwater, sand, and guavaberry coladas.

-Learning about the culture and the history of the place, wandering the streets in search of amazing street art, or exploring the scenery beyond a beachfront crowded with lounge chairs are unique things you can do while visiting the island.
+Learning about the culture and the history of the place, wandering the streets in search of amazing street art, or exploring the scenery beyond a beachfront lined up with lounge chairs are unique things you can do while visiting the island.

 Disclosure: This post contains some affiliate links.
 If you make a purchase through those links I will earn a commission at no additional cost to you (zero, nada).
 To check the full disclaimer, click here.